-- A tourniquet is a constricting or compressing device used to control venous and arterial circulation to an extremity for a period of time. - Pressure is applied circumferentially upon the skin and underlying tissues of a limb; this pressure is transferred to the walls of vessels, causing them to become temporarily occluded. - Generally used in cannulation and to stop the flow of traumatic bleeding.
+- A tourniquet is a constricting or compressing device used to control venous and arterial circulation to an extremity for a period of time. - Pressure is applied circumferentially upon the skin and underlying tissues of a limb; this pressure is transferred to the walls of vessels, causing them to become temporarily occluded..